skysedge/skysedge.github.io/src/_posts/2024-08-10-low-on-parts.md

 we'll be able to get past the 400th Rotary Un-Smartphone pre-order.
-There are plenty of excuses we can name for this: the 3G sunset costing us our TOBYs, the humidity here causing a high drop rate for the pick-and-place, a bunch of quality control issues ...
+There are plenty of excuses we can name for this: the 3G sunset costing us our TOBYs, the humidity here causing a high drop rate for the pick-and-place, a bunch of quality assurance issues ...
 I could go on.
 But I know you don't want to hear it.

 Virtually no community project of comparable size does PCB assembly at the scale and complexity we do, and we're beginning to see why.